almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/FAQ.md

 ## FAQ

 ### Why Don't You Support Continuous Data?
-The `DAME-FLAME` package implements the DAME and FLAME algorithms, which are designed to find the best matches on datasets that are discrete.
-We believe this package will be useful for researchers regardless, due to the existence of several research problems that do rely on discrete data.
+The FLAME and DAME algorithms use Hamming distance as the distance metric, which is only relevant for discrete data.
+If you have continuous data, we provide recommendations on discretizations here: [here](https://almost-matching-exactly.github.io/DAME-FLAME-Python-Package/documentation/user-guide/data-requirements).

 ### Why doesn't the machine learning step support my preferred method?
 At this time, we have provided implementations for three options: ridge regressions with a pre-specified alpha, ridge regressions with cross validation, and decision trees.
 We chose these based on what we know researchers want at this time.
 We definitely would love to add more if you wish!
 Please see our contributing guide.